 - Cardinal Richelieu has elements of this in The Three Musketeers (1993).
 (Not so in the book, where he is an Evil Chancellor but Louis XIII is already grown up.)

 - Batman Begins has a minor example, as the CEO takes over Wayne Enterprises soon after Bruce loses his parents.
 A minor sub-plot involves him preparing to make their stock publicly traded which would leave Bruce with even more money, but no control over the company.
-Near the end of the film, Bruce simply decides to discreetly buy stock until he was the majority shareholder.
+Near the end of the film, Bruce simply decides to discreetly buy stock until he is the majority shareholder.

 - Prince Caspian — the central plot in the movie, as well as the book.